 Vocabulary of computer science

-Information, data, code, cryptography, encryption, hashing, blockchain, distributed ledger technologies, verifiability, attack model, key management, security, confidentiality, integrity, availability, machine learning, training dataset, validation dataset, test dataset, feature space, hypothesis space, target function, performance metric, objective function, accuracy, optimisation, approximation, baseline, ground truth, null hypothesis, Godel’s incompleteness theorems, Church-Turing undecidibility theorem
+Information, data, code, cryptography, encryption, hashing, blockchain, distributed ledger technologies, verifiability, attack model, key management, security, confidentiality, integrity, availability, machine learning, training dataset, validation dataset, test dataset, feature space, hypothesis space, target function, performance metric, objective function, accuracy, precision, sensitivity (recall), optimisation, approximation, baseline, ground truth, null hypothesis, Godel’s incompleteness theorems, Church-Turing undecidibility theorem